UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

         assert_equal(math.pow(base, exponent), expected)

-Lots more examples on their website.
+You will find many more examples on their website.

 ``pytest.mark.parametrize``
 ---------------------------

-Pytest does provide a nifty built-in way to do it:
+With pytest, you don't need a third party library: as it provides a nifty built-in way to do it:

 https://docs.pytest.org/en/latest/parametrize.html#parametrize-basics